BotYue/ELE-231-LTSpice-26Fa-SU/Chapter 2 Homework/Problem3_KCL.md

 Configure Analysis -> Transient.
 Stop Time 1, others leave as empty.

-Use the plots to inspect the 3 currents around the Node A.
+Use the plots to inspect the **3 currents around the Node A.**

-Use the "Text" in LTSpice to label all 3 current values and direction around the Node A.
+Use the "Text" in LTSpice to label all 3 current values and directions around the Node A.

 Here is an example that I label one current.
 You still need to label the other two.